cgewecke/eth-gas-reporter/README.md

 + Not currently shown in the `deployments` table:
   + Contracts that link to libraries
   + Contracts that never get instantiated within the tests (e.g: only deployed in migrations)
++ Tests that make assumptions about the value of `block.timestamp` sometimes fail using this utility.

 ### Credits
 All the ideas in this utility have been borrowed from elsewhere.
 Many thanks to: